Mrxt2002/Yb_doped_Laser_Simulations/README.md

 ---

 Feel free to customize the sections further, add more details about specific algorithms used, or include additional images and animations to enhance the README.
+Replace the placeholder paths (`images/placeholder1.jpg`, `images/placeholder2.gif`, etc.) with actual paths or URLs once you have the animations and images ready to be included in your GitHub repository.